tttor/csipb-jamu-prj/predictor/cluster/README.md

-# Clustering on compound and protein sets
+# Clustering compounds and proteins

 ## Notes
 * **no** ground-truth cluster-label is available
-* traning-phase only, no testing phase
 * large number of samples: >10K

 ## Methods